If you live with depression, you or others may think you’re lazy. But using labels doesn’t help.

 “There are many symptoms of depression that can mirror what we have come to believe is laziness,” says Ernesto N. Lira de la Rosa, PhD, a psychologist on the Media Advisory Group at Hope for Depression Research Foundation.

-According to Lira de la Rosa, some of these symptoms are:
+According to Lira de la Rosa, some of these symptoms that may be confused with laziness are:

 - lack of interest in things you used to enjoy